PavPavv/CSCS/character.md

 In Unicode, however, a character is largely equivalent to a code point.
 This is not what people normally think of as a character.
 In Unicode terminology, a grapheme cluster is what people commonly call a character —it’s a sequence of one or more Unicode code points that combine to form a single language element (that is, a single character).
 So, when we talk about characters with respect to symbols that an application displays to an end user, we’re really talking about **grapheme clusters**.

+### Unicode Encodings

+**UTF-32** uses 32-bit integers to hold Unicode scalars.
+The advantage to this scheme is that a 32-bit integer can represent every Unicode scalar value (which requires only 21 bits).
+The obvious drawback to UTF-32 is that each Unicode scalar value requires 4 bytes of storage—twice that of the original Unicode definition and four times that of ASCII characters.

+**UTF-16** uses 16-bit (unsigned) integers to represent Unicode values.
+Because the vast majority of useful characters ﬁt into 16 bits, most UTF-16 characters require only 2 bytes.
+For those rare cases where surrogates are necessary, UTF-16 requires 2 words (32 bits) to represent the character.

+The **UTF-8** encoding is forward compatible from the ASCII character set.
+In particular, all ASCII characters have a single-byte representation (their original ASCII code, where the HO bit of the byte containing the character contains a 0 bit).
+UTF-8 encoding is probably the most common encoding in use.
+Most web pages use it.
+Most C standard library string functions will operate on UTF-8 text without modification (although some C standard library functions can produce malformed UTF-8 strings if the programmer isn’t careful with them).

+## Character Strings

+In general, a character string is a sequence of characters with two main attributes: a length and the character data.

+### Character String Formats

+#### Zero-Terminated Strings

+Without question, zero-terminated strings are the most common string representation in use today, because this is the native string format for C, C++, and several other languages.
+A zero-terminated ASCII string is a sequence containing zero or more 8-bit character codes ending with a byte containing **0**.

+#### Length-Preﬁxed Strings

+In a length-prefixed scheme (in Pascal), the string "abc" consists of 4 bytes: the length byte ( $03 ), followed by a , b , and c.

+#### Seven-Bit Strings

+The 7-bit string format is an interesting option that works for 7-bit encodings like ASCII.
+It uses the (normally unused) higher-order bit of the characters in the string to indicate the end of the string.
+All but the last character code in the string has its HO bit clear, and the last character in the string has its HO bit set.

+#### HLA Strings

+The HLA string format uses a 4-byte length prefix, allowing character strings to be just over four billion characters long (obviously, this is far more than any practical HLA application will use).
+HLA also appends a 0 byte to the character string data.
+The additional 4 bytes of overhead contain the maximum legal length for that string.

+#### Descriptor-Based Strings

+A slightly more flexible scheme is to maintain such information in a record structure, known as a descriptor , that also contains a pointer to the character data.

+#### Java Strings

+Java uses a descriptor-based string form.
+The actual String data type (that is, the structure/class that deﬁnes the internal representation of a Java string) is opaque , which means you really aren’t supposed to know about or mess with it.

+#### Swift Strings

+Like Java, the Swift programming language uses Unicode characters in its strings.
+As with Java, Swift’s String type is opaque, so you shouldn’t attempt to mess with (or otherwise use) its internal representation.

+#### C# Strings

+The C# programming language uses UTF-16 encoding for characters in its strings.
+As with Java and Swift, C#’s string type is opaque and you shouldn’t attempt to mess with (or otherwise use) its internal representation.
+That being said, the Microsoft documentation does claim that C# strings are an array of (Unicode) characters.

+#### Python Strings

+Today, modern
+versions of Python use a special string format that tracks the characters in strings and stores them as ASCII, UTF-8, UTF-16, or UTF-32, based on the most compact representation.
+You can’t really access the internal string representation directly within Python, so the caveats of opaque types aren’t relevant.